Back

 • self-build residential annexes (use 'Form 8: Residential Annex Exemption Claim Form')

-Claim forms and required evidence must be submitted to us before development starts.
+Claim forms and required evidence must be submitted to cil.s106@southwark.gov.uk before development starts, including demolition.

 If any relief is granted, you will receive a revised liability notice from us.
 We'll also issue you with a relief claim decision notice.

-If your development ceases to be used for charity or eligible affordable housing within 7 years from the start, we can demand repayment of any relief paid.
-Any relief for social housing will also end.
-This will also happen if liability is withdrawn or transferred.
+If your development ceases to be used for charity or eligible affordable housing within seven years from the start, we can demand repayment of any relief paid.
+This relief clawback will also happen if liability is withdrawn or transferred after social housing relief has been granted.

-For annexes there is a clawback period of 3 years following completion if a disqualifying event occurs:
+For annexes there is a clawback period of three years following completion if a disqualifying event occurs:

 • the use of the main dwelling for any purpose other than as a single dwelling